-Job Start Payment (previously Job Grant) is a new payment currently in development to help young people with the costs associated with the transition into the workplace, after a period of time out of paid work.
+Job Start Payment (previously Job Grant) is a payment to help young people with the costs associated with the transition into employment, after a period of time out of paid work.

-Job Start Payment is expected to consist of a one-off cash payment of £250, or £400 for a young person with children.
-This will be available to those between the age of 16 to 24 who have been out of paid work for six months prior to finding employment.
+Job Start Payment is a cash payment of £267.65, or £428.25 for a young person with children.
+It is available to those between the ages of 16 and 24 who have been out of paid work and receiving a low income benefit for six months prior to finding employment.

-This payment could help with travel costs or could be used for clothing, lunches and other expenses that need to be met by someone entering work after a lengthy period of unemployment and ahead of their first salary.
-It will complement our wider initiatives that support people into employment, such as Fair Start Scotland.
+This payment could help with travel costs or could be used for clothing, lunches and other expenses that need to be met before someone receives their first salary.
+It will complement our wider initiatives that support people into employment, such as Fair Start

 Why we are introducing Job Start Payment